lagom/lagom-recipes/circuitbreakerpanel/circuitbreakerpanel-java-mvn/README.md

 e.g
 ```
 curl http://localhost:9000/random/i_am_going_home_now_because_i_am_sleepy
 ```
-Hitting the service with above 3 times and the circuitbreaker goes into an open state.
+Hitting the service with above 3 times and the circuitbreaker goes into an open state, when this happens you will see the CircuitBreakerOpen exception which indicates calls are failing fast.

 But if you hit the service with a parameter of size one , even though the repository throws an exception, the failure won't add towards the circuitbreakers open state. e.g.
 ```
 curl http://localhost:9000/random/i
 ```